 The benefits of a good feature announcement product marketing strategy are huge:

-• Reduce churn by re-engaging users that are evaluating competitors or unsatisfied with existing limitations
+Reduce churn by re-engaging users who are evaluating competitors or unsatisfied with existing limitations

 A simple framework that you can use to plan a new feature announcement strategy includes: